DekinderDries/track-shared-js/60-projects/20-parkshark/README.md

 ## Technical requirements for .NET

-- Create a new GitHub repository (one per team)
+- Create a new GitHub repository (one per team) and add the teachers to it
 - Use REST (with JSON as the message / body format)
 - Use ASP.NET Core WebApi
 - Use Entity Framework Core